United States

 The Visa Waiver Program (VWP) enables citizens of participating countries to travel to the U.S. for tourism or business for 90 days or less without obtaining a US visa.
 To use the Visa Waiver Program all travelers must apply online for travel authorization using the ESTA prior to traveling.

-In addition, those who have overstayed on previous Visa Waiver visits, travelers who have been previously denied a visa or entry into the U.S., or who might otherwise be ineligible for a visa are not eligible to use the VWP.
-Visitors that can not use the Visa Waiver Program need to apply for a visa at the US embassy or consulate prior to traveling to the US.
+In addition, people who have overstayed on previous Visa Waiver visits, travelers who have been previously denied a visa or entry into the US or who might otherwise be ineligible for a visa cannot use the VWP.

 ESTA – Electronic System for Travel Authorization

-To use the Visa Waiver Program travelers must apply online for travel authorization using the ESTA Travel authorization is valid for a period of two years (or until the passport expires) and is valid for multiple visits to the US.
+To use the Visa Waiver Program travelers must apply online for travel authorization using the ESTA system.
+Travel authorization is valid for a period of two years (or until the passport expires) and is valid for multiple visits to the US.
 It is recommended to request travel authorization as early as possible.
-An ESTA application costs $21, payable by credit card.
-An ESTA application is relatively straightforward, and it is not necessary to pay a third party to submit an ESTA application for you.

 More information on Visa Waiver Program on the site of the US Customs and Border Patrol, including some Frequently Asked Questions.